SC-TPP/PowerBI-Public/README.md

 ## Custom Connectors
 Custom Connectors for unsupported data sources.
 To use these data connectors follow the steps below for each connector.

-    1. Download contents of an individual connector folder and create a .zip file from these contents.
+    1. Download .mez file
-    2. Complete any variables required within the .m file
-    3. Retitle .zip to .meZ
-    4. Move resulting file to My Documents\Microsoft Power BI Desktop\Custom Connectors - If this directory doesnt exist please create it.
+    4. Move to My Documents\Microsoft Power BI Desktop\Custom Connectors - If this directory doesnt exist please create it.
     5. The data can now be accessed using the Get Data menu in PowerBI

 **!!!
-Some of these connectors potentially expose client secret information.
-The connectors and resulting PBIX files should not be held anywhere public or distributed to anyone who should not have your client secret information !!!**
+Some of these connectors potentially expose client secret information if traffic is monitored using fiddler !!!**

   ### [Pentana - Performance Indicator Data](https://github.com/SC-TPP/PowerBI-Public/blob/master/Custom%20Connectors/Pentana%20-%20Indicators)
   >Retrieves a table of performance data for each indicator selected.
 Notes are not currently available from the Pentana API neither are variances for each period.
-Performance leaves something to be desired.
-Load times can be up to 10 minutes.
-Requires further performance tuning but is functional.

-  Variables to replace are :
-  >     client_password = client password info from Pentana
-  >     client_username = client username info from Pentana
-  >     client_secret   = client base64 encoded secret string
-  >     token_uri = token url in the format "https://yourorganisation.pentanarpm.uk/cpmweb/oauth/token";
-  >     pis_list_uri = list all PIs url in the format "https://yourorganisation.pentanarpm.uk/cpmweb/api/pis";